-The employer should notify the payroll administrator that the employee has joined the main or 50/50 section of the Scheme.
-They should also tell payroll the appropriate contribution rate, unless this process has been automated.
+Notification of the new member should be sent to both the payroll administrator (together with the confirmation of the relevant section - main or 50/50 - and the appropriate contribution rate unless allocation to a rate has been automated on the payroll) and to the LGPS administering authority (together with a copy of the election to join the Scheme and, if relevant, the election to join the 50/50 section).
 Note that any reduction in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work at the point when the person opts into the 2014 Scheme are to be disregarded when determining the appropriate employee contribution rate.